-SA Objective Proposed Policy No policy HRA implications
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures

 Generally, the proposed policy seeks to protect assets through ensuring climate change resilience for new development.
 The proposed policy also ensures that the design of new development should consider the effects it can have on climate change issues by helping to reduce emissions.
 The policy will result in positive effects towards biodiversity.